-You work hard for your money, but do you know how to make your money work for you?
+You work hard for your money – but does your money work hard for you?
 No one wants to work until they die, right?

-If you feel like you’ve never had time to really delve into the tangled web of market investing philosophies, this is the article for you.
+If you feel like you never have time to really delve into the tangled web of market investing philosophies, this is the article for you.

-I’m going to break investing down into 7 modern methods, and rate them on a risk scale from low to idiotic.
-(I promise, you are going to sound wicked smaht at your next social affair.)
+I will break investing down into seven modern methods and rate them on a risk scale from low to idiotic.
+(After reading this post, you'll start sounding like an investing whizz at social gatherings.)

-So, why are we discussing investing “philosophies” specifically, when it comes to how to make your money work for you?
+So, why are we discussing investing philosophies specifically?
+What does this have to do with making your money work for you?

-To answer to ALL of these questions, you first have to decide on an investing method or philosophy to reach your end goal.
-Once you decide on a particular method, you’ll then place your money into the best investment vehicles to take the long ride to the promised land (aka retirement, or possibly early retirement)!
+To answer these questions, you must first decide on an investing method (or philosophy) to reach your end goal.
+Once you decide that, you place your money into the best investment vehicles to take the long ride to the promised land (aka retirement, or even possibly early retirement)!

-Now before I go on, I would be remiss if I didn’t mention that if you want to invest in the market, I highly recommend you first start by tracking your spending, creating a monthly budget, and maximizing your savings rate.
+Before I go on, I would be remiss if I didn't mention that if you want to invest in the market, I highly recommend you start by tracking your spending, creating a monthly budget, and maximizing your savings rate.
 Then choose which investment vehicles will produce the best returns for those savings.
-Also…

-A Couple of Ways You Can Invest Your Savings
+A Few Asset Groups You Can Invest Your Savings

-If you have read all the other articles on my blog (or even just this one on big picture investing) you will have deciphered that I see two common investing avenues for your savings: public markets investing and personally owned real estate.
+If you read my blog (or just this one post on big picture investing) you will have noticed I am particularly bullish on two investing avenues: public markets investing and personally owned real estate.
 Beyond those two, there is also the “Alternatives” group.
 However, I think this third group is for folks who become more sophisticated investors.

-Public markets investing is the approach that is commonly referred to as “investing in the market.”
-That of course is a broad term that encompasses many things including buying stocks, bonds, commodities, REITs, etc.
+Public markets investing is commonly known as “investing in the market.”
+It is a broad term encompassing many things, including buying stocks, bonds, commodities, etc.

-Personally owned real estate refers to owning actual properties yourself.
-This includes residential rentals, commercial rentals, and even positions in syndication deals.
+Personally owned real estate refers to owning actual physical properties yourself.
+This may include residential rentals, commercial rentals, and even positions in syndication deals.
 (To learn more about real estate, check out this post – Real Estate 101.)
 In this post, however, I will discuss investing in public markets!

 Now, let's discuss the market philosophies on how to make your money work for you.